 The Department of Civil and Environmental Engineering invites current CEE graduate students to compete for the Professor Senol Utku Annual Award for best pre-Ph.D. peer-reviewed journal papers.
 The competition rewards the graduate student/faculty advisor team for intellectual excellence, creativity and highest quality work.
 The award promotes early writing of research articles among graduate students.

-A Fellow in the American Society of Civil Engineers, Utku authored nine books, among which the latest "Theory of Adaptive Structures" traces indeed a trajectory of future developments in structural mechanics, while the most classical “Elementary Structural Analysis” by Senol Utku, Charles Head Norris, John Benson Wilbur was a 4th edition of a textbook, which educated generations of structural engineers.
-Professor Utku also published over 60 widely referred to peer-reviewed journal articles.
+A fellow in the American Society of Civil Engineers, Utku authored nine books, among which the latest "Theory of Adaptive Structures" traces indeed a trajectory of future developments in structural mechanics, while the most classical “Elementary Structural Analysis” by Utku, Charles Head Norris, John Benson Wilbur was a fourth edition of a textbook, which educated generations of structural engineers.
+Utku also published over 60 widely referred to peer-reviewed journal articles.

-Submit four copies of a pre-Ph.D. peer-reviewed journal paper that has been published or accepted for publication between January 31st of the past year and January 31st of the current year.
+Submit four copies of a pre-Ph.D. peer-reviewed journal paper that has been published or accepted for publication between Jan.
+31 of the past year and Jan.
+31st of the current year.
 The papers must be accompanied by a dated letter of acceptance from the journal and a recommendation letter from the student's faculty advisor assessing the contribution of the student to the paper, the predicted impact of the paper and its originality, and the quality of the journal.
-Submissions need to go to Director of Graduate Studies John Dolbow, email@example.com or mail box 90287 in the CEE Department Office.
+Submissions need to go to Director of Graduate Studies John Dolbow, email@example.com, or Box 90287 in the CEE Department Office.

 - The total annual award budget is $600